La Soufrière volcano

 La Soufrière volcano also known as vié madanm la (the old lady) is the highest mountain peak among the nine volcanoes in the Lesser Antilles.
 As a famous sightseeing in Guadeloupe Archipelago with over 100 000 visitors per year, La Soufrière volcano is 1467m at its highest point.

 This active Stratovolcano has an intense hydrothermal activity associated with acidic fumaroles and hot springs.
 The volcano is located inside the National Park of Guadeloupe Archipelago.
 More precisely in Saint-Claude township in the south part of Basse-Terre Island.

 The last volcanic eruption occurred in 1976.
 Over 60000 persons were evacuating from the southern part of Basse-Terre Island to Grande-Terre Island.
 Fortunately, there was only property damages during this eruption.
-Mudslides, dust and ash projections, has left Saint-Claude completely dark.
+As a result, mudslides, dust and ash projections, has left Saint-Claude completely dark.